 The Department requires that enrolled MS students receive a grade of Satisfactory in all occupational therapy courses, including fieldwork.
 Therefore, a grade of Unsatisfactory in any fieldwork course will result in a recommendation to the Graduate College for dismissal of the student from the MS in occupational therapy program, even if the cumulative grade point average for all courses is above 3.0.
 See the MS Handbook for more information.
 Any student who is failing fieldwork Level II (OT 548/549) at the midterm point (the equivalent of 6 weeks) and who is terminated by the site will receive an Unsatisfactory for the course which will result in a recommendation to the Graduate College for dismissal of the student from the MS in occupational therapy program.
-Additional information about such circumstances is available in the MS Student Handbook.

-If a student believes that an evaluation of performance during fieldwork does not accurately reflect her/his performance and it does not involve a critical policy infraction (e.g. lack of compliance with HIPAA and/or patient safety regulations), s/he should discuss the matter immediately with the site fieldwork educator.
-If, after such discussion(s), the student still believes the evaluation is inaccurate, s/he should discuss the situation with UIC's academic fieldwork coordinator.
+If a student believes that an evaluation of performance during fieldwork does not accurately reflect their performance and it does not involve a critical policy infraction (e.g. lack of compliance with HIPAA and/or patient safety regulations), they should discuss the matter immediately with the site fieldwork educator.
+If, after such discussion(s), the student still believes the evaluation is inaccurate, they should discuss the situation with UIC's Academic Fieldwork Coordinator.
 In some cases, the student may need to contact the MS Director of Professional Education and/or the Academic Standing Committee.
-Additional information about such circumstances is available in the MS Student Handbook.